JacobSeatlholo/BHW-package/docs/doc2.md

 src="https://www.youtube.com/embed/wxl6E0czWbw">
 </iframe>

-Our goal is to customer demands & circumstances in real-time.
+Our goal is to keep up to customer demands & circumstances in real-time.
 We offer data driven services that increase overall digital marketing efficiency within the organisational campaigns.
 We continuously listen to our customers & act proactively to anticipate needs.

 **What We Can Do For You?**